GeneralIris/Shopee-Review-Detection/README.md

 <!-- /TOC -->

 # Spam Detection System on Shopee Review

+## Why?
-- I hate current Shopee reviews.
+I hate current Shopee reviews.
 So I decide to make a spam detection system for it.

 * It's a machine learning driven towards detecting spam reviews on any Shopee product for my FYP that focuses on Storage Devices product.
 * A system integrated using flask with mysql as the database used to simulate the user access to the model.

 **It works for non-storage devices, huh I wonder ;)**

+### Dataset
 ## This is da police!
 Where you get the data?
 - Obviously from Shopee itself using their API
 - Labels?
 I did it myself with my own set of rules to be considered as Spam / Ham

 ## Total dataset used?